+We performed the simulations in MATLAB/Simulink with the `ode15s (stiff/NDF)' solver \cite{solvers} of maximum order `5' using the `Variable-step' solver type and the `Full perturbation' Jacobian method as well as the `Adaptive' zero-crossing option.
+The resultant simulation trials are of variable length due to the `Variable-step' solver type.
+To make each simulation trial a vector of uniform length, first, we interpolated the data to a very high sampling rate of 100,000 Hz.
+Then, we applied a low-pass Butterworth filter to the signal.
+Finally, we resampled the data to 100 Hz to match the frequency of the tactile sensing forearm, and added Gaussian noise to match sensor noise.

+We implemented continuous univariate and multivariate HMMs as well as LSTMs to model the temporal trends of features for different categories of objects.
+We modeled each of these four object categories: \textit{Hard-Unmoved}, \textit{Hard-Moved}, \textit{Soft-Unmoved}, and \textit{Soft-Moved}, using an HMM for each category ($\lambda_{HU},\lambda_{HM},\lambda_{SU},\lambda_{SM})$.

-We obtained the transition probabilities for each of these HMMs by training them on the experimental data.
-We used the GHMM toolkit \cite{ghmm} to model the HMMs and implement them in Python.
+We used the GHMM toolkit \cite{ghmm} to model the HMMs and implemented them in Python.
 We trained the models with the standard Baum-Welch algorithm, which uses expectation maximization.
-For testing, we ran the Viterbi algorithm which estimates the most probable state sequence for given test data and then finds the model that represents that state sequence with the highest probability.
-These are standard methods for modeling sequential data, see \cite{Rabiner1990} for details.
-We ran the Viterbi algorithm on the given test data for all the trained $8$ HMM models and identified the model that returned the highest probability.
-Figure \ref{fig:hmm} shows the schematic of one HMM model.
-Our entire algorithm is shown using the pseudo-code given in Algorithm \ref{algo}.
+For testing, we ran the Viterbi algorithm which estimates the maximum likelihood with which a model can describe a given test data.
+These are standard methods for modeling sequential data (see \cite{Rabiner1990} for details).
+We ran the Viterbi algorithm on the given test data for each of the trained HMM models and assigned the category associated with the model that returned the highest likelihood.